-The language used in all TRANSMED courses, exams and theses is English.
-However, you may include in your degree a maximum of 30 ECTS of studies in any other language (e.g. if you want to study abroad or take courses from non-English programmes).
+The teaching and completions language in all TRANSMED courses is English.
+However, you may include in your degree a maximum of 30 ECTS of studies in any other language, allowing inclusion of studies completed in exchange abroad or optional studies selected from non-English programmes.

 The Master's thesis (30 ECTS) consists of both experimental and written work.
 It is always an individual work and conducted in a research group under supervision.
 With your Master's thesis, you demonstrate:

 The research group for conducting the thesis work can be agreed between the student and the group leader - the topics are not decided or pre-selected by TRANSMED programme.

 In the Finnish system, you need to complete your MSc degree before enrolling to doctoral studies.
 However, a smooth transition is possible as the Master's thesis project is always conducted through enrollment in a research group, and may often be continued as a PhD project if agreed by the group leader and the student.
 This provides a "head start" in doctoral training.

 After graduation students may apply to several doctoral programmes at the University of Helsinki.
 Read more in our Career section.